-- ☐ Make sure the WIRELESS switch is on and the WIRELESS indicator light is lit on your computer. - ☐ You cannot use the Bluetooth function while your computer is in a power saving mode.
-Bring the computer back to Normal mode, then turn on the WIRELESS switch. - ☐ Your computer and the device may be too far apart.
+- □ Make sure both devices have the Bluetooth function enabled. - □ Make sure the WIRELESS switch is on and the WIRELESS indicator light is lit on your computer. - □ You cannot use the Bluetooth function while your computer is in a power saving mode.
+Bring the computer back to Normal mode, then turn on the WIRELESS switch. - Your computer and the device may be too far apart.
 Wireless Bluetooth technology works best when the devices are within 10 meters of each other.